-“As both gallery forest and miombo woodland are turned into cropland at an ever increasing rate, the maintenance of such an evolutionary theatre will presumably only be possible through conservation of wider protected areas such as the proposed two-pedicles transfontier conservation area,” Van Daele and colleagues write in their paper.
+“As both gallery forest and miombo woodland are turned into cropland at an ever-increasing rate, the maintenance of such an evolutionary theatre will presumably only be possible through conservation of wider protected areas such as the proposed two-pedicles transfrontier conservation area,” Van Daele and colleagues write in their paper.

-Caroline’s mol-rat likely faces additional threats from pest control and hunting as mole-rats are commonly targeted by hunters, providing an important protein source to local populations.
+Caroline’s mole-rat likely faces additional threats from pest control and hunting as mole-rats are commonly targeted by hunters, providing an important protein source to local populations.

 Van Daele named the new species after his late wife, Caroline Van De Woestijne, who helped discover it.

 “She produced the first karyotype [description of chromosomes] of this species,” he says.
 “She died of malaria while we were living in Africa, on the very day we were together for 16 years.
 She was at that moment involved in an environmental education pilot project, ultimately resulting in the infusion of [environmental education] in the primary curriculum in Zambia.”